National Airlines Flight 102: Aftermath

 The accident interrupted the New Zealand Defence Force's (NZDF) withdrawal from Afghanistan, as it was only hours away from using another National Airlines aircraft to fly equipment out of the country; after the accident, the NZDF indefinitely postponed using National Airlines for its airlift requirements.

-The aircraft name Lori was transferred to another National Airlines 747 eight years later, which registered as N936CA and former Global SuperTanker Services aircraft.
+The aircraft name Lori was transferred to another National Airlines 747 eight years later, a former Global SuperTanker Services aircraft, registered as N936CA.

-"Lori" was named after Lori Alf, the wife of company owner Chris Alf.
+Lori was named after Lori Alf, the wife of company owner Chris Alf.